Alpha Rho Chi: Great Depression and World War II

 After the war, the Kallikrates chapter was installed at the University of Virginia on February 15, 1922.
 The Andronicus chapter was installed a month later, on March 11, 1922, with eleven charter members at the University of Southern California.
 Expansion continued at a rapid pace with the addition of members at Kansas State University, which formed the Paeonios chapter on February 10, 1923.
-Ten members of the Delta Club at the University of Texas were initiated on April 19, 1924, to form the Dinocrates chapter.
+Ten members of the Delta Club at the University of Texas at Austin were initiated on April 19, 1924, to form the Dinocrates chapter.
 The Polyklitos chapter at Carnegie Tech (now Carnegie-Mellon University) was established on May 24, 1924.
 With the addition of the Theron chapter at Oklahoma A&M (now Oklahoma State University) on May 23, 1926, the fraternity stood at ten active chapters and was truly national in stature.

 The Great Depression and World War II affected the strength of the local chapters, and several failed to survive.
 Only six chapters returned–Anthemios, Iktinos, Demetrios, Mnesicles, Andronicus, and Kallikrates–with strong alumni support and renewed membership.
-In 1954, the Vitruvius colony was established at Pennsylvania State University and was installed as a chapter on March 27, 1955.
+In 1954, the Vitruvius charter was established at Pennsylvania State University and was installed as a chapter on March 27, 1955.